crownstone/crownstone-app/README.md

 ### Android

-1. Get the nodejs modules:

-        yarn

-2. Clone the bluenet lib for android to another dir, and copy the `bluenet` module to the `android` dir of the app:
+- Clone the bluenet lib for android to another dir, and copy the `bluenet` module to the `android` dir of the app:

         cd ..
         git clone https://github.com/crownstone/bluenet-android-lib.git
         cp -r bluenet-android-lib/bluenet CrownstoneApp/android
         cd CrownstoneApp

-2. Import the project in Android Studio
+- Import the project in Android Studio

         File > New > Import Project ...

     Choose the android dir.

+#### Running

+- Start the react server:

+        react-native start

+- Reverse the port:

+        adb reverse tcp:8081 tcp:8081

+- Press the play button in android studio

 ## Commands